MillendRoy/millendroy.github.io/_talks/Smart-Grid-Utilities.md

 type: "Presentation of Paper Readings and Ideas"
 permalink: /talks/Smart-Grid-Utilities
 venue: "Microsoft Research Lab India"
+paperurl: '/files/TEM_Reading_Discussion_on_Smart_Grid_Utilities.pdf'
 date: 2021-12-25
 location: "Bengaluru, India"
 ---

-This is a description of your conference proceedings talk, note the different field in type.
-You can put anything in this field.
+This is an internal talk to Microsoft Research TEM group where I disucuss the challenges faced in the current utility grid structure in India, and how we can move to a better smart-grid archiotectonics keeping the possible hard constraints in mind.